pthorsson/reanimated4-layout-animations-bug/README.md

 const SPIKE_INTERVAL_MS = 1000; // How often the spike fires (ms)
 ```

-If you can't reproduce it, try increasing `SPIKE_COUNT`.
+If you can't reproduce it, try increasing `SPIKE_COUNT` and/or decreasing `SPIKE_INTERVAL_MS`.
 If the app becomes unresponsive, lower it.